QubesOS/qubes-posts/2025-07-XX-qubes-documentation-migrating-to-read-the-docs.md

 ## Acknowledgments

-The Qubes OS Project is especially grateful to [Maiska (aka m)](/team/#m) and [Tobias Killer (aka tokidev)](/team/#tobias-killer) for their many hours of work over the course of several years on the conversion of the documentation to Sphinx and reStructuredText.
-We would also like to thank [unman](/team/#unman) and [Solène Rapenne](/team/#solène-rapenne), in addition to Maiska, for serving the Qubes community as official documentation maintainers.
+This migration is the culmination of many hours of work over the course of several years, for which the Qubes OS Project owes a debt of gratitude.
+The Sphinx conversion tooling was done by [Maiska (aka m)](/team/#m), with support from [Marek Marczykowski-Górecki](/team/#marek-marczykowski-górecki).
+[Tobias Killer (aka tokidev)](/team/#tobias-killer) thoroughly and repeatedly tested the converted and deployed reStructuredText documentation.
+More recently, [unman](/team/#unman) and [Solène Rapenne](/team/#solène-rapenne) have supported the transition in the capacities as documentation maintainers.